 Sweet Potato Chocolate Pudding with Cottage Cheese

 You can flavor this sweet potato pudding by adding orange zest, whipped cream topping, chocolate shavings, fresh fruit, berries, or bananas for a delicious treat.

-Do you love chocolate?
-Check out more of my easy and nutritious chocolate recipes:
+Do you love pudding?
+Check out more of my easy and healthier pudding recipes:

+Sweet Potato Chocolate Pudding with Cottage Cheese